schmudde/blog/content/posts/2020-07-19-storing-time-1.md

 It is true, even though the equation has three distinct elements: `add-1-month`, `"2015-03-30"`, and `"2015-03-31"`.
 If `(add-1-month "2015-03-30")` is compared to `(add-1-month "2015-03-31")` as two *literal lists of elements*, they are not equal:[^literal]

 [^literal]: To take things *literally* in Clojure, they must be quoted.
 Think about how quotes are used in English.
 When I claim Martin Luther King Jr. said "I have a dream," I use quotes because I mean it *literally*.
-Look closely at the code `'(add-1-month "2015-03-30")` and you'll see it is similarly preceeded by a single quote.
+Look closely at the code `'(add-1-month "2015-03-30")` and you'll see it is similarly preceded by a single quote.

 ```
 (= '(add-1-month "2015-03-30") '(add-1-month "2015-03-31"))